robby-d/oddspot/README.md

 # oddspot
-Uses yolov5 / COCONET to locate and notify security cam images based on presence of people, vehicles, and so on

-## Credits

-* Email parsing originally from [here](https://www.ianlewis.org/en/parsing-email-attachments-python).
+Daemon that listens for emails from cameras (with motion detection images attached) and uses [Deepstack](https://deepstack.cc/) to identify the presence of people, vehicles, et cetra and notify their existance via [Pushover](https://pushover.net/).

 ## Setup (Ubuntu 20.04 LTS)